Immunization Information for Child Care Licensees

 Parents are required to report their child's vaccinations to public health.

-• Monthly enrollment reporting to Public Health
+• Monthly enrolment reporting to Public Health

 • The Child Care / Nursery School Monthly Report Form by the tenth of each month